Circular Head Football Club: Identity

 The Smithton Football Club participated in the C.H.F.A. competition as the 'Magpies', wearing a jumper similar to that of the Collingwood Football Club.
 The Smithton Saints colours (red, white and black) and jumper design (similar to that of the St Kilda Football Club and almost identical to the jumper worn by the Forest-Stanley Under-17s prior to the two senior clubs, Forest and Stanley, merging) were instituted when for the very first time, a team from Circular Head was admitted to the N.W.F.U. in 1980.
 Three teams from Circular Head, Smithton (1949), Stanley (1950) and Forest (1951) participated in the N.W.F.U. finals from 1949 to 1951.
 The finals system in place in the N.W.F.U. over these three seasons involved the top 5 from the N.W.F.U. plus the C.H.F.A.
 Premiers for that season.
 In North Western Tasmanian football in seasons 1947 and 1948, the C.H.F.A.
 Premiers (Stanley on each occasion) participated in a three-way tussle for the N.W.
 Coast Premiership with the respective winners of the N.W.F.U.'s Eastern and Western Divisions.

 In 2016, the club was rebranded, still known formally as the Smithton Football Club, but changing its playing and trading name from the Smithton Saints to the Circular Head Giants.
 The Smithton board had many years of discussions to change the identity, in an attempt to return the club to being a power in the North-West.
 NWFL president Andrew Richardson said, "You hear that Smithton doesn't represent Circular Head – well, this gives everybody the opportunity to jump on board the club."
 The club adopted the charcoal, orange and white guernsey of the AFL's Greater Western Sydney Giants, replacing the club's traditional red, white and black guernsey.

+On 14 April 2025 the club gained its first win in 2443 days, defeating East Devonport.